State Court Allows Minneapolis $15 Wage to Stand

 Santa Clara County Supervisor Proposes Universal Basic Income for Former Foster Youth

-Santa County County Supervisor Dave Cortese has proposed creating a system that would provide former foster youth a short-term universal basic income, reports the San Jose Mercury News.
+Santa Clara County Supervisor Dave Cortese has proposed creating a system that would provide former foster youth a short-term universal basic income, reports the San Jose Mercury News.

 The idea is still in its exploratory stages but if approved would be the first such program in the country.